pineapaul/cycorgi/scripts/MIGRATION-README.md

 - Connects to MongoDB using environment variables
 - Fetches all information assets to create lookup maps
 - Processes each risk record
-- Converts string values to array of objects with proper ID references
+- Converts string values to array of ID strings
 - Handles both old string format and partially migrated array formats
 - Provides detailed logging and summary statistics